 - Medical conditions whereby students need to use the bathroom frequently

-- Panic attacks / anxiety.
+- Panic attacks/anxiety.

 In the unfortunate event that you experience unexpected medical or other issues immediately before or during your examinations, please alert both Student Wellbeing Services and the Examinations Office as soon as possible.
-If you're still able to sit your examinations, we'ill try to make special arrangements so that your needs can be accommodated.
+If you're still able to sit your examinations, we'll try to make special arrangements so that your needs can be accommodated.
 All requests will be subject to approval by the Head of Student and Registry Services.

 If you fall ill on the day of an examination, you should first seek medical help.
-If your issue means that you're unable to sit your examination(s), or that your performance is badly affected, you should complete an application for mitigating circumstances as soon as you're well enough to do so, and before the published deadline.
+If your issue means that you're unable to sit your examination(s), or that your performance is badly affected, you should complete an application for exceptional circumstances as soon as you're well enough to do so, and before the published deadline.